 *Note: some classes may require proctored exams.

-• Web enhanced courses are taught entirely on campus but still using Canvas as a learning platform.
-It is depends on how much the course instructors would like to use features in Canvas.
+- Web enhanced courses are taught entirely on campus but still using Canvas as a learning platform.
+It is depending on how much the course instructors would like to use features in Canvas.

 Online courses are assigned an item number ranging from 9000 to 9999 in the online schedule.
-And, it is also followed with a D as distance learning.
+It is also followed with a D as distance learning.

 When you click to see the course detail, the “Days” information in the “Class Meets” section is indicated “Online”.
 Course sections abbreviated as H are hybrid.
 Those classes have some required face-to-face meetings and some online components.